 Furthermore, it can be selected whether to prioritize the PV power to meet the PV reference or to charge the battery.
+Alternatively, EClogic can be selected to overrule the setting based on the EClogic Battery Charge PV priority Modbus register.
+Consult the Modbus slave documentation on ENcombi website for details on addresses to use:

-It can be set independently for grid and genset parallel operation.
+The PV charge priority can be set independently for grid and genset parallel operation.